Written by Monique Palomares

 Many thanks to Monique Palomares for sharing this art form with us!
 Monique works with us on the French and Spanish versions of Mama Lisa’s World.
 She also does some of the illustrations for songs and poems the site.

-One Response to “Tataki Zome – Printing with Plants”
+2 Responses to “Tataki Zome – Printing with Plants”

 Leave a Reply